 As we urged the Solicitor General to do, he has filed a brief with the U.S. Supreme Court opposing the request for it to allow States to legalize sports gambling.
 But the Supreme Court granted cert, with amicus briefs due in mid-September on our side.

-We filed this amicus brief in support of small inventors last week.
+We filed this amicus brief in support of small inventors in May.

 We sent this letter against gambling to the Principal Deputy Solicitor General, urging him to oppose petitions for certiorari before the U.S. Supreme Court.

 UPDATE: rumors on the internet are that the Solicitor General will oppose the pro-gambling petition for cert.